Bosonization solution of the Kondo lattice in a Luttinger liquid

-Meanwhile, in the half-filled Hubbard model, the interplay between Mott repulsion and N\'eel ordering due to direct magnetic exchange gives rise to a low-temperature phase characterized as an antiferromagnetic insulator (see the inset of Fig.~\ref{Fig:PhaseDiag}).
-In the laboratory, this corresponds to the state of the so-called \textit{parent compounds} of the cuprate superconductors; --stoichiometric insulating materials that upon (oxygen) doping develop d-wave superconducting phases.
-Pairing is thought to take place as the effective 2D Hubbard models for the CuO$_2$ planes present in these compounds are driven away from half-filling with electron or hole doping \cite{zhang1988}.
-The microscopic understanding for this basic phenomenology of cuprate superconductors is still incomplete and the subject of continuing studies.

-The study of strongly correlated superconducting materials has all along been rich in interesting developments, and relevant findings continue to happen every few years.
-After two decades of experimental search fueled by competing theoretical predictions \cite{anisimov1999,lee2004}, a group managed to synthesize thin films of \textit{nickelate superconductors} \cite{li2019,zeng2020}.
-These are isostructural compounds to the high-temperature cuprate superconductors in which copper is replaced by its anteceding neighbor in the periodic table, nickel, and the crystal structure contains NiO$_2$ planes.
+The study of strongly correlated superconducting materials has all along been rich in interesting developments and relevant findings continue to happen every few years.
+After two decades of experimental search fueled by competing theoretical predictions \cite{anisimov1999,lee2004}, a group managed to synthesize thin films of \textit{nickelate superconductors} \cite{li2019,zeng2020} \footnote{These are isostructural compounds to the high-temperature cuprate superconductors in which copper is replaced by its anteceding neighbor in the Periodic Table, nickel, and the crystal structure contains NiO$_2$ planes.
 A typical formula for the parent compound of these new superconductors is $R$NiO$_2$, where $R$ is a rare-earth element like Nd.
-Initially, the superconducting transition temperatures upon doping (with strontium, for example) were modest and increased somewhat when doped with praseodymium \cite{Osada2020}, but more recently there are reports of onset superconductivity above the boiling point of nitrogen in polycrystalline samples of La$_3$Ni$_2$O$_7$ under pressure \cite{Sun2023} (and more robust for oxygen-deficient samples \cite{Wang2024}).

-These discoveries are important because they allow for comparisons with the cuprates that can help us sort out many issues that are still unresolved, like the role of magnetism in the genesis of superconductivity.
-Indeed, the parent nickelates are non-magnetic and transport measurements show an upturn of the resistivity with lowering temperatures that is reminiscent of the Kondo effect (although other explanations are not yet ruled out) \cite{zeng2020}.
+Initially, the superconducting transition temperatures upon doping (with strontium, for example) were modest and increased somewhat when doped with praseodymium \cite{Osada2020}, but more recently there are reports of onset superconductivity above the boiling point of nitrogen in polycrystalline samples of La$_3$Ni$_2$O$_7$ under pressure \cite{Sun2023} (and more robust for oxygen-deficient samples \cite{Wang2024}).}.
+These discoveries are important because they allow for comparisons with the \textit{cuprate superconductors} that can help us sort out many issues that are still unresolved, like the role of magnetism in the genesis of superconductivity.
+Indeed, the parent nickelates are nonmagnetic and transport measurements show an upturn of the resistivity with lowering temperatures that is reminiscent of the Kondo effect (although other explanations are not yet ruled out) \cite{zeng2020}.